 The trick is to look at every situation and try to find value in it.
 When you start doing this, unlimited possibilities open up, not only for material gain but for personal development as well.
 Take a look around you.
 What hidden values can you detect?

 Copyright ©1995 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.